JLW-7/BLOG/source/_posts/how-to-spot-projects-worth-your-time.md

 category: Computer Science
 ---

-> *This post is based on my own experience and observations, aimed at developers and professionals looking for meaningful projects.*
+> *This post reflects my own experience and observations, written for developers and professionals looking to spend their time on projects that matter.*

 ## Introduction

-We’ve all been there: staring at a blank screen, asking “what should I build?” and ending up with ideas that sound cool in theory but fall flat in practice.
-The key really isn’t generating a list of ideas, it’s learning how to **choose**.
+At some point, most developers run into the same question: *What should I build?* Ideas are easy to come by, but many that seem exciting at first lose their appeal once work begins.
+Over time, I’ve learned that the real skill is not coming up with ideas, but deciding which ones are worth pursuing.

 ---

 ## Start With Yourself

-Projects are easiest to stick with when they come from a **genuine itch you want to scratch**.
-Ask yourself:
+The projects that last tend to start with a real problem.
+I find it useful to ask:

-- What problems annoy me every day?
+- What problems do I encounter repeatedly?
-- Which hobbies or interests do I naturally spend time on?
+- What topics or activities do I naturally spend time on?
-- Where could I combine multiple skills for something interesting?
+- Where could I combine my interests or skills in a meaningful way?

-If it’s a problem you actually face, the motivation to finish it will almost come for free.
+When a project solves a problem you personally experience, staying motivated becomes much easier.

 ---

 ## Think Small First

-Big, ambitious ideas are tempting, but it’s better to start with something **tiny you can actually ship**.
+Large ideas can be motivating, but they are also easy to abandon.
+Starting small makes progress more likely.

-- Build a single feature that tests your idea
+- Focus on a single, essential feature
-- Don’t worry about polish yet
+- Avoid over-polishing at the beginning
-- Use it to learn what works and what doesn’t
+- Use the early version to learn and adjust

-The simplest project can teach more than months spent on something massive that never sees the light of day.
+A simple, completed project often provides more value than an ambitious one that never ships.

 ---

 ## Ask the Right Questions

-Before you start coding, run your idea through these mental checkpoints:
+Before committing to an idea, I usually take a step back and consider:

-- Would I use this myself, right now?
+- Would I realistically use this myself?
-- Does this challenge me enough to learn something new?
+- Does it help me learn or improve a skill?
-- Could someone else benefit from this without me explaining it for 10 minutes?
-- Am I actually excited about building it, or does it feel like homework?

-If the answer isn’t “yes” to most of these, reconsider.
+- Can the idea be understood quickly?
+- Do I feel genuinely interested in building it?

+If most answers are no, it is usually better to rethink the idea.

 ---

 ## Observation Is Important

-Sometimes the best projects may come from **improving existing things**:
+Good project ideas often come from improving what already exists:

-- Can a current tool be made simpler, faster, or more fun?
+- Can an existing tool be simplified?
-- Could I combine two unrelated tools to make something new?
+- Could two ideas be combined into something more effective?
-- Is there a small friction point in daily life I can remove?
+- Is there a small, recurring inconvenience that could be removed?

-Innovation might not always mean starting from scratch, it often means **seeing gaps where others don’t**.
+Innovation often comes from noticing details rather than starting from scratch.

 ---

 ## Reality Checks

-- Test your assumptions early
+- Test assumptions early
-- Share your prototype with someone outside your field
+- Share the idea with people outside your usual circle
-- Use feedback to adjust, not justify
+- Treat feedback as information, not criticism

-A project that seems perfect in your head can fail immediately if no one actually wants it, or if it doesn’t make sense at first glance.
+Early feedback can reveal problems that are difficult to see when working alone.

 ---

 ## Know When to Move On

-It’s okay to kill an idea.
-Consider dropping it if:

-- You can’t explain it in one sentence
-- Nobody else is excited except you
-- You’ve lost interest after weeks of trying

-But don’t kill it just because:

-- Someone else is doing something similar
+It is reasonable to stop working on a project if:

+- It is difficult to explain clearly
+- There is no interest beyond yourself
+- Your curiosity has faded over time

+However, it is not always a reason to stop if:

+- Similar projects already exist
-- It’s been done before
+- The idea has been done before
-- Friends don’t “get it” (they might not be your audience)
+- Others do not immediately understand it

+Not every project is meant for everyone.

 ---

 ## Closing Thoughts

-The best project ideas usually **show up naturally**: a small frustration, a hobby you love, a spark of curiosity.
-Keep a notes app open, jot down random thoughts, and revisit them.
-The ones that stick with you over time are often the ones worth building.
+Strong project ideas tend to emerge naturally from everyday frustrations, long-standing interests, or repeated thoughts.
+Writing ideas down and revisiting them over time helps identify which ones truly matter.
+The ideas that continue to hold your attention are often the ones worth building.